crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/17-Write_an_extension_in_C++.md

 This implements the Crosswalk extension API and has access to the full Tizen native API.
 For the purposes of this tutorial, the C++ code simply prefixes a message string with "You said: " and returns it.

 You need to define two classes, a `common::Extension` child class and a `common::Instance` child class.
-The former registers your extension to the crosswalk extension system, the latter implements the actual behavior and the communication with the javascrpt API.
+The former registers your extension to the crosswalk extension system; the latter implements the actual behavior and the communication with the javascrpt API.

 #### Extension class